Geckos ("Cuizas") in Puerto

 each other in the night.
 For such a small animal, it’s

-an amazingly loud sound, like keys tapping and scraping
+an amazingly loud sound, like a loud 'kiss', or keys tapping and scraping

 on glass.
 They hide behind pictures and mirrors on the wall,